Ali Zare Ghanat Nowi: Film career

 Zare next wrote the screenplay and directed Hafteye Ayandeh (2015) meaning Next Week, a documentary about a week of effort that disabled kids do to have a normal life.
 Between 2015 and 2017, he was involved in the production, directing, and editing of Zand Street, The Kiss, Internationale, Pour with the rain (about Amin Faghiri), and Empty View, all of them finished.
 Zand Street and Pour with the Rain are documentaries and the other three are animations.
-His last work is an animation named Essence which is selected in CineGlobe Switzerland Festival.
-Inspired by a tone poem, named Also sprach Zarathustra (Strauss) by Richard Strauss, the film reckons that every human is a vast galaxy.
+His last work is an animation named Essence selected in CineGlobe Switzerland Festival.
+Inspired by a tone poem named Also sprach Zarathustra (Strauss) by Richard Strauss, the film reckons that every human is a vast galaxy.

 Zare was honored three years (2010, 2011 and 2012) to receive the Management Excellence award for managing Madreseh Kargahiye Cinema (Cinema School).
-It was the honor given from the Culture minister to the best manager every year.
+It was the honor given by the Culture minister to the best manager every year.

 Film festival work

 Zare was a jury member at some film festivals, most notably the Berlin International Film Festival in 2016.
 The same year, Zare judged the films in Cinema Perpetuum Mobile festival in Belarus.
-He has the judge experience in the International Open Film Festival (IOFF) in 2015, Kal Film Festival (2014) in Gerash County, Fars Province, Iran, in addition to Shiraz film festival (2013).
+He has judge experience at the International Open Film Festival (IOFF) in 2015, Kal Film Festival (2014) in Gerash County, Fars Province, Iran, in addition to Shiraz film festival (2013).